aYu4ko/ToFAS/README.md

-Automation script for most of ToF
+Automation script for various tasks in 'Tower of Fantasy' game.